lancercat/OSOCR/README.md

 # OSOCR
-We will upload the manual, the trained model, and the evaluation lmdbs a bit later.
+We will upload the manual, the trained models, and the evaluation lmdbs a bit later.
 Hang on.